Mani-MyTrials/Mani-MyTrials/README.md

 - 💞️ I’m looking to collaborate on ... new and exciting things
 - 📫 How to reach me ... manikanta300899@gmail.com
 - 😄 Pronouns: ...
 Mister_Mani
 - ⚡ Fun fact: ...
-Sadly, everyday is a new learning, there is a hell lot to learn.
+Everything is a learning, there is a hell lot to learn.

 <!---
 Mani-MyTrials/Mani-MyTrials is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.